Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 ## Save Data

-The following code chunk saves the final cleaned data that was used in the analysis.
+The following code chunk saves the final cleaned and modified data that was used in the analysis.

 ``` r